ShinMon-Dev/Leaf-Disease-Detection-YOLOv8/README.md

-# 🍃 Leaf Disease Detection Web Application by Data Genies
+# 🍃 Plant Disease Detection Web Application by Data Genies

-**Data Genies** presents an advanced solution for **leaf disease detection**, leveraging **YOLOv8** to provide fast and accurate results.
+**Data Genies** presents an advanced solution for **Plant disease detection**, leveraging **YOLOv8** to provide fast and accurate results.
 Our system allows users to scan plant leaves, analyze disease patterns, and receive treatment recommendations.
 We are currently developing a **web-based application** to make this technology more accessible to users.

 ## 📌 Features
 - **AI-powered disease detection** using YOLOv8.